 “Not Rebecca Rabbit!”
 Solomon sighed, too.
 “The children?”

 “Her children are unharmed, but scared out of their wits!”
 Tottles shook his head.
 “I’ve tried to help them, but don’t know how.
 I always make their warren smell like fish!”

 The ‘strange business’ in question is in reference to a strange visitor who had been passing through the area, not staying in one place much but continually moving about.
 The folks who saw him described him as a small bear with a strange nose, and wearing the most curious clothing.
 He would dig about in the dirt, and made big holes where he wasn’t welcome!
 It had been causing everyone much trouble, and frankly they were very afraid of the mini-bear, because even if he was mini, bears were frightful creatures.
 Plus, he kept tresspassing into everyone’s property, even that of Brutus Badger!

-“What do you suppose we do?”
+“What do you suppose we should do?”
 Solomon asked, nibbling on a biscuit.